MLH/mlh-hackathon-flask-starter/README.md

 * [Flask Blueprints](http://flask.pocoo.org/docs/1.0/blueprints/) - A Flask extension for making modular applications
 * [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/) - A Flask extension that adds ORM support for your data models.
 * [Flask-Misaka](https://flask-misaka.readthedocs.io) - A Flask extension that supports rendering markdown into HTML.
-* [Werkzeug](http://werkzeug.pocoo.org/) - A Flask framework that implements WSGI for handling server requests.
+* [Werkzeug](http://werkzeug.pocoo.org/) - A Flask framework that implements WSGI for handling requests.
 * [Bootstrap 4](https://getbootstrap.com/) - An open source design system for HTML, CSS, and JS.
 * [Jinja2](http://jinja.pocoo.org/docs/2.10/) - A templating language for Python, used by Flask.